WordPress Push Notifications: How to Set Them Up

 Step #3: Add PushCrew to Your Website

-There are two ways to add PushCrew notification to your website: one is adding a snippet of code between the <head></head> tags on every page in your website.
-Second is using a plugin.
+There are two ways to add PushCrew notifications to your website: one is adding a snippet of code between the <head></head> tags on every page of your website.
+The second is using a plugin.
 Since the latter is a lot simpler, it makes sense to go for it.

-While still logged in your PushCrew account, click the Account button at the top bar.
+While still logged in to your PushCrew account, click the Account button at the top bar.
 Here you will see your account’s id, copy it.

 Now log into your WordPress dashboard and navigate to Plugin >> Add New.
 Search for PushCrew, install and activate it.

 Once installed and activated, navigate to Settings >> PushCrew.
-Next, paste your PushCrew ID in the given box and save changes.
+Next, paste your PushCrew ID in the given box and save the changes.

 Step #4: Send Notifications